-A good place to start is Table 7-1 Earned Value Calculations Summary Table on page 267 of the PMBOK® Guide, Sixth Edition.
+A good place to start is Table 7-1.
+Earned Value Calculations Summary Table on page 267 of the PMBOK® Guide, Sixth Edition.
 Yes, this Edition is still relevant, and you can access it online, using the new PMI digital platform PMIstandards+TM.
-In addition to mastering the formula and how it is used, also focus on the last column “Interpretation of Results” as it will help you to answer the Interpretational PMP Exam questions.
+In addition to mastering formulas and how they are used, focus on the last column of the table, called "Interpretation of Result" as it will help you answer formula-based interpretational PMP exam questions.

 Technique-Based PMP Exam Questions

 According to the PMBOK® Guide, a technique is "a defined systematic procedure employed by a human resource to perform an activity to produce a product or result or deliver a service, and that may employ one or more tools."

-Almost every project management process in the PMBOK® Guide has a corresponding PMP exam technique.
-Therefore, you will likely encounter a PMP exam question that tests your understanding of a specific technique.
-It may be knowledge-based where you can demonstrate your understanding of what a technique is used for.
-However, the PMP exam question can also test your understanding of how a technique is applied.
-For example, in the Project Schedule Management knowledge area, you should know how to read and interpret a network diagram.
-You may be asked to do a forward pass or backward pass to demonstrate your understanding of the critical path method.
+Almost every project management process or performance domain in the PMBOK® Guide has corresponding tools and techniques.
+Therefore, you will likely encounter a question on your PMP exam that tests your understanding of a specific tool or technique.
+It may be a knowledge-based question where you can demonstrate your understanding of what a tool/technique is used for, an application-based question testing your skills of how the tool/technique is utilized, or an interpretational question that describes a situation and requires you to identify the tool/technique implied by the scenario.

 Do you know this technique for your PMP Exam?